zukunft/zukunft.com/docs/llm/pending.md

 ### security before go live

 findings of the security check on 2026-07-14, ordered by exploitability.
-Each line is one prompt.
-The blockers are unauthenticated and verified against the code, fix them before any public exposure.
-The root cause of most of them is that authorization, csrf and output encoding are enforced per call site instead of at a choke point (the html path has partial guards, the api path has almost none, the model save/del enforces neither centrally), so prefer a central fix in frontend::url_to_action, in the sandbox save/del and in the html_base render helpers over scattered checks.

 BLOCKER: GET /api/user?id= (or ?name= / ?email=) returns the api_json of any user without authentication. api/user/index.php gates only on '$usr->id > 0', which is always true because an anonymous visitor gets an auto created ip user, and cfg/user/user.php::api_json_array (around line 665) includes email, ip_addr, profile_id and the activation_key.
 This is user enumeration plus account takeover (the activation key feeds the activation flow).
 Require an admin or the user himself, and never send activation_key or ip_addr over the api.
 The file header already carries the TODO for it